When I hear friends and colleagues talk about their inner circle, I think of my family.

 Can my girls make cupcakes?
 Do you promise to eat one?

-Birthday rituals are how we share our love and gratitude for each other.
+Birthday rituals are how we share our love and thanks for each other.

 Thoughtfully written birthday cards adorned with sentimental treasures.

 Presents from local makers discovered during visits to coastal or country towns.

 Carefully selected books based on recommendations or hunches.

 Hand cream that’s opened and shared amongst us as we chat.